juangsalaz/sentiment-analysis-web/README.md

 # TwitSentiment
 **TwitSentiment** is website to show the sentiment value of twitter post base on the topic and also showing percentage of sentiments for each topic.

 ## My approach to building TwitSentiment

 * Because I have limit with the Twitter API access, so I generated my own dataset using [OpenAI API](https://openai.com/index/openai-api/).
 I generated fake tweets dataset with running a cron job periodically (to simulate the realtime twitter users post data) then calcullate the sentiment score using [sentiment javascript library](https://www.npmjs.com/package/sentiment).
 * After generated dataset and get the sentiment score, I stored the dataset into [MongoDB Atlas](https://cloud.mongodb.com/).
 * Next step, I created Restful API using Node Js.
 * There is two API endpoint, this is the [API docummentation](https://documenter.getpostman.com/view/3460037/2sAY4xCNm5)
 * Ok, that is for the backend side, now I have dataset with the sentiment value, and the API endpoint to get the data, ok let's continue for the frontend side.
 * Frontend side I'm using React Js, showing the tweets data into card elements.
+* Showing modal when click the card for details info.
 * I put different colors for each card sentiment.
 * I also put emoji for each card sentiment.
 * I created badge label to show today's trending topic, it's became suggestion for users.
 When user click the badge, it will show the topic's tweets data.